esajdak/customCrafts/timeLog.md

 5 hours on exercise
 2.5 hours on project checkpoint 1
 ## Week 4 ##
+2 hours watching videos
+~5 hours on exercise (I'm really bad at paying attention to how much time I actually spent on it)

 ## Week 5 ##

 ## Week 6 ##